mlamarques/mlamarques/README.md

 # Hi there 👋

-🔭 I’m currently developing the final project for the front-end part of my studying course
+🔭 I’m currently in the AfyaLabs training

 * Avoid the Pyramid of Doom 😬